KeepCreatingOnline/adams-blog/posts/2023-09-30_minetest-mineclone2-server-on-debian-based-systems.md

 4. **Grant Admin Privileges**:

    - Connect to your server using the admin's username and grant all privileges to yourself.

+   In Minetest, the initial granting of administrative privileges needs to be done from the server's command line or configuration file, not from within the game client.
+Here's how you can grant yourself all privileges:

+   1. **Via Configuration File**:

+      - Open the Minetest configuration file (`minetest.conf`) located in `/etc/minetest/` or in your Minetest server's main directory.

+        ```
+        sudo nano /etc/minetest/minetest.conf
+        ```
+      - Add or modify the following line, replacing `<your-username>` with your username:

+        ```
+        name = <your-username>
+        ```
+      - Add the following line to grant all privileges to your username:

+        ```
+        initial_privs = all
+        ```
+      - Save and close the file (in nano, press `Ctrl + X` to close, press `Y` to confirm changes, and press `Enter` to save).
+      - Restart your Minetest server to apply the changes:

+        ```
+        sudo systemctl restart minetest-server
+        ```

+   2. **Via Server Command Line**:

+      - If your server has a command line interface (CLI), you can grant privileges directly from there.
+      - Access the server CLI, and type the following command, replacing `<your-username>` with your username:

+        ```
+        /grant <your-username> all
+        ```

+   3. **Via `auth.txt` File** (if applicable):

+      - Some Minetest server setups use an `auth.txt` file to manage user privileges.
+      - Locate and open the `auth.txt` file in your Minetest server's main directory.
+      - Add a new line with the following format, replacing `<your-username>` with your username:

+        ```
+        <your-username>;password_hash;all
+        ```
+      - Save and close the file, then restart your Minetest server to apply the changes.

+   After following one of the above methods, you should have all privileges on your Minetest server.
+Connect to your server again and check your privileges using the `/privs` command in the game's chat/command interface.

 5. **Install MineClone2**: